oscerd/puppet-tomcat-module/README.md

 Introduction
 -----------------

-This module install Tomcat with puppet
+This Puppet module install Tomcat (customized or clean) and make possible to deploy packages on it

 Installation
 -----------------